Portmane/Ocean/src/main/java/frameworks/spring/coreSpring/documentation/1. TheIoCContainer/1.3 Bean Overview/1.3.2. Instantiating Beans/InstantiatingBeans.md

 # Instantiating Beans

-###For what bean is needed ?
+### For what bean is needed ?
 A bean definition is essentially a recipe that is needed to create one or more objects.
-The container is looking for enca-
+The container is looking for
-psulated data(in **bean** by attributes as **class** etc.) and with help of it creates (or acquire) an actual object.
+encapsulated data(in **bean** by attributes as **class** etc.) and with help of it creates (or acquire) an actual
+object.

-###Class attribute in the bean definition
+### Class attribute in the bean definition
 In XML - based configuration when you are creating the bean you specify the type(or class) in `class` attribute of the
 `<bean/>` tag which will be represented by this bean.
-Value of `class` attribute is usually mandatory and it is stored in
+Value of `class` attribute is usually mandatory and it is stored
-`Class` property of a `BeanDefinition` instance.
+in `Class` property of a `BeanDefinition` instance.
 You can use the Class property in one of two ways:

-* Typically, to specify the bean class to be constructed in the case where the container itself directly creates the bean
+* Typically, to specify the bean class to be constructed in the case where the container itself directly creates the
-by calling its constructor reflectively, somewhat equivalent to Java code with the `new` operator.
+bean by calling its constructor reflectively, somewhat equivalent to Java code with the `new` operator.
 * To specify the actual class containing the `static` factory method that is invoked to create the object, in the less
 common case where the container invokes a `static` factory method on a class to create the bean.
-The object type returned
+The object type
-from the invocation of the `static` factory method may be the same class or another class entirely.
+returned from the invocation of the `static` factory method may be the same class or another class entirely.

 >Inner class names
-If you want to configure a bean definition for a static nested class, you have to use the binary name of the nested class.
+If you want to configure a bean definition for a static nested class, you have to use the binary name of the nested
-For example, if you have a class called SomeThing in the com.example package, and this SomeThing class has a static
+class.
+For example, if you have a class called SomeThing in the com.example package, and this SomeThing class has a
-nested class called OtherThing, the value of the class attribute on a bean definition would be com.example.SomeThing$OtherThing.
+static nested class called OtherThing, the value of the class attribute on a bean definition would be `com.example.
+SomeThing$OtherThing`.

->Notice the use of the $ character in the name to separate the nested class name from the outer class name.
+>Notice the use of the `$` character in the name to separate the nested class name from the outer class name.

 ### Instantiation with a Constructor
 When you create a bean by the constructor approach, all normal classes are usable by and compatible with Spring.
-It is mean
+It is
-that class that is developer doesnt need to implement any specific interfaces or to be coded in a specific fashion.
-Simply
+mean that class that is developer doesnt need to implement any specific interfaces or to be coded in a specific fashion.
-specifying the bean class should suffice.
+Simply specifying the bean class should suffice.
 It is also not limited to manage true JavaBean classes only.
-With XML-based con-
+With XML-
-figuration metadata you can specify your bean class as follows:
+based configuration metadata you can specify your bean class as follows:

 ```mxml